TheNotary/ruby-gems/body.md

 ```

+Any questions?
+Comments?
+What's cool about this new state?

+*Wait for view discussion*

 We can jump ahead to the next commit now that we're done with our OO refactor...

-# checkout 0ef99a7 s3: put kewl_crypt into its own file
+###### checkout 0ef99a7 s3: put kewl_crypt into its own file
 ```
   git checkout 0ef99a7
 ```

 We're now at a point where we have a perfectly fine rails application.
-But
-  what if?
-  what if?
-  What if we want to use our crypto library in other ruby projects?
-  We'll have to extract it into a gem
+But **what if?** ...what if we want to use our crypto library in other ruby projects?
+We'll have to extract it into a gem.

-## Gem extraction
+# Section 3 - Gem Extraction

-Note:
+Note: Tests...
-  PRETEND WE HAVE TESTS~!
-  We should have three tests on our model at this point, and at least one test on our view (possibly with 3 assertions).

-So to build a new gem.
+So now it's time to start a new gem.

+## Bundler Usage and Configs

-It's a particularly unadvertized feature, but bundler, that nearly ubiquitous ruby gem that tends to be installed at the same time as ruby, has the capability of creating a gem template.
+It's a particularly under-advertized feature, but bundler, that nearly ubiquitous ruby gem that tends to be installed at the same time as ruby, has the capability of creating a gem skeleton.
 This is really handy!

 You can configure some helpful defaults for bundler's gem function in the below file as I've done: